 The thing about watches is, at their basic, all are tech-proof.
-Most of the timepieces we know today have the same basic mechanism they have had when watches became an important accessory – an wrist-ament all well-heeled had to possess.
+Most of the timepieces we know today have the same basic mechanism they had had when watches became an important accessory – a wrist-ament all well-heeled had to possess.
 So when Jaeger-LeCoultre decided to celebrate his own roots, there was nothing better than being inspired from one of the its own cult pieces, Jaeger-LeCoultre Reverso.
 Created first in 1931 for colonial polo players, who feared their timepieces would become scratched while in action, the Reverso has since become a benchmark by which most rectangular watches are measured.
-Now in his 80th year of glory, Jaeger-LeCoultre decide to pay tribute by bringing an Ultra Thin version that mimics its older cousin completely.
-Inside the watch is JLC manually-wound and hand-decorated ultra-thin movement, the Caliber 822.
+Now in his 80th year of glory, Jaeger-LeCoultre decides to pay tribute by bringing an Ultra-Thin version that completely mimics its older cousin.
+Inside the watch are JLC manually-wound and hand-decorated ultra-thin movement, the Caliber 822.
 Offered in limited and non-limited editions, Reverso will be available in steel and pink gold.

 The asking is sure going to be worth your while!